charmbracelet/bubbletea/README.md

 Architecture][elm], which happens to work nicely with Go.
 It's a delightful way to build applications.

-This tutorial assumes you have a working knowledge of Go and you have installed the Bubbltea package.
+This tutorial assumes you have a working knowledge of Go and you have installed the Bubble Tea library.

 ```bash
 go get github.com/charmbracelet/bubbletea